Borr Drilling Limited (BORR) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -5.93% gain in the last 1 month and extending the period to 3 months gives it a 36.70%, and is -0.27% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.27% over the week and 6.98% over the month.
+The stock witnessed a 27.30% gain in the last 1 month and extending the period to 3 months gives it a 29.91%, and is 21.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.31% over the week and 6.87% over the month.

 Borr Drilling Limited (BORR) Analyst Forecasts